Home

 Once all the pieces are attached, go back and reinforce all the angles with a diagonal piece.
 You'll notice as you go around the piece, each time you nail or screw one of the diagonal pieces, your potting bench will get sturdier.

 Make sure you build your potting bench on a level surface, a concrete patio or piece of plywood on the ground so the finished potting bench will be plumb and level.
-Build a potting bench Using barnboard or other wide planks for the work top is the final step.

 Cut these a few centimeters longer than the front and back pieces so they hang over the edge.